Rustem-Islamov/Rustem-Islamov.github.io/content/post/amazon-2018.md

 caption = ""

 +++
+Update: due to a visa delay my internship got postponed.

 During my MSc in Paris, we had an amazing course taught by Fabian Pedregosa (http://fa.bianp.net/) and Fajwel Fogel (http://www.di.ens.fr/~fogel/).
 In this course, we learnt how to use Python for data analysis and to evaluate our knowledge we needed to participate in a challenge with other Paris students.
 Together with Matthieu Mazzolini and Paul Dufosse (they are very cool guys) I chose PlumeLabs challenge where the data was the air pollution in different cities over time.
 Long story short, we won it, which is totally due to my teammates, I would never be able to do it alone.